trampgeek/moodle-qtype_coderunner/docs/index.md

 itself, are processed by Twig directly after the template parameters field has been Twigged.
 This yields new values for the question text, test cases etc, which are used throughout the question's lifetime.
+At that point the question is ready for display to the student.

-The Twig environment used when processing all these other fields is that defined by the Twigged template parameters field.
+The Twig environment used when processing all these other fields is that defined by the processed template parameters field.

-It is usual to click the *Twig All* checkbox with randomised questions, as otherwise only the template will be subject to randomisation, which isn't usually appropriate.
+It is usual to click the *Twig All* checkbox with randomised questions, as otherwise only the question template will be subject to randomisation, which isn't usually appropriate.
+Note that the question template is not processed by Twig until the student clicks the check button.
+Only then is the Twig STUDENT_ANSWER variable, needed by the template, available.

 ### Randomising per-student rather than per-question-attempt